rshekhar0/mscvmware1/README.md

 **Course Code: PSIT4P3c**
 **List of Practical Exercises:**

-1. **Configure and use vCenter Server Appliance:**
+1. **A)Configure and use vCenter Server Appliance:**
-   - Assign roles and permissions to Active Directory users for vCenter Server Appliance administration.
+   - B)Assign roles and permissions to Active Directory users for vCenter Server Appliance administration.

 2. **Network Configuration:**
    - Create a standard switch and a port group.